OfficeDev/office-dev-program-docs/docs/office-365-developer-program-faq.md

 At this time, we are unable to extend existing subscriptions.
 However, you can extend your subscription by purchasing a special option for $99.00/year.
 When your subscription is about to expire, you will receive a reminder about renewing it that contains instructions for how to extend your subscription.

+### What are my options for signing up for Azure?

+Until recently, you could only sign up for a new Microsoft Azure subscription using your Microsoft account (Windows Live ID).
+Azure now supports using either of the following two account methods to sign up:
+- Microsoft accounts (created by you for personal use)
+- Work or school accounts (issued by an admin for business/academic use)

+For more information, see [Sign up for Azure as an organization](https://docs.microsoft.com/en-us/azure/active-directory/sign-up-organization).

 ## Support

 If you have issues setting up your subscription, please see the following support resources: